 ASVAB (Armed Services Vocational Aptitude Battery)

-With thousands of different jobs for enlisted personnel and officers, there’s a lot to do in the Military.
 The Military uses the ASVAB (Armed Services Vocational Aptitude Battery) to identify the occupations that best suit your abilities.

 The ASVAB consists of the following eight individual tests: